 “Ehh…..things will get better,” Javier said.
 “Things are better than the last several months.
 You know all of it already…..”

 “Yeah…” Cason said with a sigh.
 “As soon as I transferred here, I remember watching as our defense fleet started taking off.
 They said it was to defend Mars and Cebravis.
 We were sitting ducks.
-I guess you are right.
+I guess you're right.
 Now we have a defense fleet again, and now the T’rintar have lent some of their old warships for us to use.”

 “See?
 It’s better now than ever.
 History will remember these times.”